Versioning

 Compatible major release clauses always use the ^

 operator.
-It allows the changes that do not modify the left-most non-zero version.
+They allow changes that do not modify the left-most non-zero version field.

 For example: